-Following our Morganic practice, we use only natural fertilizers in the greenhouses.
+We use only natural fertilizers in the greenhouses.
 In wet seasons, we apply two natural fungicides, in rotation.
 For pest control, we use predatory insects.

 Of all the tomato varieties we have grown over the years, our top choice for flavor is Geronimo, from Johnny’s Selected Seeds in Maine.
 We continue to try out two new varieties every year, but so far nothing beats Geronimo.
 We feel we can ripen six clusters per plant, but eight clusters is not too rare either.
 We hope for 12 to 14 pounds per plant, or about 6,000 to 7,000 pounds from each 2,600-square-foot greenhouse.

 The greenhouses protect these disease-prone Mediterranean plants from dew and rain, while we keep the soil floor obsessively neat and weed-free.
 We trellis each plant up a single string to about eight feet high, pruning to one stem and removing all foliage below the lowest ripening fruit cluster.
 Our greenhouse tomatoes can produce four to five times as much fruit per plant as the same varieties planted outside.